okj203/CAMP/README.md

 ## Background and Overview
 CAMP is a language learning platform, which utilizes EdTech to support access to remote learning during the COVID-19 pandemic.
 CAMP takes a two-step approach to language learning:
-* The first step entails ineractive learning materials, which were designed and curated based on multi-senses education theory to provide students a learning environment with maximized langauge exposure.
+* The first step entails ineractive learning materials, such as videos flash cards and worksheets, which were curated based on multi-senses education theory to provide students a learning environment with maximized langauge exposure.
 * The second step is one-on-one video calls, which build on and further cement the material covered in each lesson.

-* Lessons: Introductional videos for each lesson followed by flash cards and worksheets.
-* One on one sessions: Video calls upon completion of each lesson.
+Video calls are scheduled upon completion of each lesson.
 Teachers will build on the concepts introduced and evaluate if a student is prepared to move on to the following lesson.

 ## Functionality & MVP